MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepConditionVariable.md

 ### -ConditionVariableName

-Specify the **Variable** name to evaluate.
+Specify the name of the task sequence variable to evaluate.
 This variable name can be a built-in task sequence variable or a custom one that you created.
-For more information, see [How to use task sequence variables in Configuration Manager](/mem/configmgr/osd/understand/using-task-sequence-variables).
+For more information, see the reference of [Task sequence variables in Configuration Manager](/mem/configmgr/osd/understand/task-sequence-variables).

 ```yaml
 Type: String